 And an equal amount of Strontium-87 is created so its concentration increases with time in direct proportion as

-We can use this feature to break the logjam of too little information to measure the age.
-We divide by Sr86 which is independent of time as follows
+We can use this feature to break the logjam of too little information to compute the age.
+For any particular grain, we can divide by Sr86 which is independent of time as follows

-In any event when we measure everything at time “t” today, we get a straight line whose slope “m” is a measure of how long ago the rock solidified.
+By plotting measurements of many adjacent grains in the same rock at time “t” today, we get a straight line whose slope “m” is a measure of how long ago the rock solidified.
+And this slope increases for any given rock as time progresses.
 This is just as we expected and the straightness of these lines serves to validate the assumptions.
-These lines are called “isochrons” meaning the all its points are representative of the same time.
+Each line is called an “isochron” meaning all its points are measured after the same length of time.